-k_i^st is an assumed issuance rate that maintains the targeted inflation rate and potential GDP.
+k_i^st is an assumed issuance rate that maintains the targeted inflation rate.

 Suppose we agreed that the potential GDP growth rate is 3%, the targeted inflation rate is 2% and the natural real interest rate is 2%.
 Then we can rewrite the equation as follows: